omoinjm/cheat-sheets/linux/docker.md

 docker volume ls
 ```

-3. How to migrate data into Docker Container?
+### STEP 3 - How to migrate data into Docker Container?

 ```bash
 # To view data location